 In addition, the European system approach/perspective for all technologies and other innovations will be brought into focus in order to ensure that the European railway area can continue to grow together.
 The results from S2R Innovation Programmes and (national) research programmes, will be used with the aim to exploit the results, improve the capabilities and interoperability of solutions and to test and validate them at a high TRL.

 Harmonisation and standardisation will help to overcome many clustered innovations, which so far are not designed or work together with proper interfaces in an EU wide environment.

-Full Digital Rail Freight Operation State of the art The relevant topics addressed at S2R IP5 are: 'Fleet Digitalisation and and S2R results Automation' (TD 5.1) through, Digital Automatic Coupling that now is on the verge of implementation, Freight Automatic Train Operation (ATO) and Connected Driver Advisory Systems (C-DAS), 'Smart Freight Wagon Concepts' (TD 5.3) through next generation intelligent freight wagons for Core Market and Extended market sectors, including of innovative freight bogies and better aerodynamics and telematics supporting CBM for instance; 'New Freight Propulsion Concepts' (TD 5.4) focusing on operation in non-electrified and in electrified lines, distributed power locomotives control providing train lengths up to 1500m as far as allowed by the infrastructure and also fine-tuning the system with Energy management and power peak shaving concepts; Special attention can be given to the European DAC Delivery Programme (EDDP) enabled by S2R (TD 5.1), outcomes are to be considered as S2R results.
-The EDDP provides preliminary specifications for DAC mechanical, pneumatical, data/energy, preparatory works on additional automation components (ep brake, technical wagon inspection, train, automatic brake tecting, and much more), works on migration, cost benefit analyses, etc. serving as a basis for FA5.Since full digital freight train operations also include additional components for which the DAC is the F enabler, past or current works on those also have to be reflected. .
-Further/new What still needs to be realised within the flagship project is the proof of results concept, further developments and practical testing as well as the further development of the missing parts of the technical enablers of the EDDP theoretical proposals, followed by the adaptation and the seamless functionality of those systems on the backbone including authorization.
-Towards the goal of reaching the highest level of automation (DAC5 automated decoupling for freight cars and locos), the
+Full Digital Rail Freight Operation State of the art The relevant topics addressed at S2R IP5 are: 'Fleet Digitalisation and State of the art and S2R results The relevant topics addressed at S2R IP5 are: 'Fleet Digitalisation and Automation' (TD 5.1) through, Digital Automatic Coupling that now is on the verge of implementation, Freight Automatic Train Operation (ATO) and Connected Driver Advisory Systems (C-DAS), 'Smart Freight Wagon Concepts' (TD 5.3) through next generation intelligent freight wagons for Core Market and Extended market sectors, including of innovative freight bogies and better aerodynamics and telematics supporting CBM for instance; 'New Freight Propulsion Concepts' (TD 5.4) focusing on operation in non-electrified and in electrified lines, distributed power locomotives control providing train lengths up to 1500m as far as allowed by the infrastructure and also fine-tuning the system with Energy management and power peak shaving concepts; Special attention can be given to the European DAC Delivery Programme (EDDP) enabled by S2R (TD 5.1), outcomes are to be considered as S2R results.
+The EDDP provides preliminary specifications for DAC mechanical, pneumatical, data/energy, preparatory works on additional automation components (ep brake, technical wagon inspection, train, automatic brake tecting, and much more), works on migration, cost benefit analyses, etc. serving as a basis for FA5.Since full digital freight train operations also include additional components for which the DAC is the enabler, past or current works on those also have to be reflected.
+20 .
+Further/new results What still needs to be realised within the flagship project is the proof of concept, further developments and practical testing as well as the further development of the missing parts of the technical enablers of the EDDP theoretical proposals, followed by the adaptation and the seamless functionality of those systems on the backbone including authorization.
+Towards the goal of reaching the highest level of automation (DAC5 automated decoupling for freight cars and locos), the DAC might serve as needed steppingstone to enable an early migration.
+The implementation of the DAC and interlinked additional components will affect the day-to-day operations of e.g. RUs, infrastructure managers, customers along the logistics chain.
+The required changes will enable a transition to full digital intelligent freight train operations affecting the operations, as well as processes at yards (achieving also full automation demonstration) or border stations.